algolia/recommend/packages/js-recommendations/README.md

 ### `transformItems`

 Function to transform the items retrieved by Algolia.
-It's useful to edit, add, remove or reorder them..
+It's useful to edit, add, remove or reorder them.

 > `(Array<RecordWithObjectID<TItem>>) => Array<RecordWithObjectID<TItem>>`